Floras (HCS-16) · Part 1

 Install deps:

-pnpm add @hol-org/standards-sdk @hashgraph/sdk js-yaml
+pnpm add @hashgraphonline/standards-sdk @hashgraph/sdk js-yaml

 2. Assemble the Flora key list